Acoustic resonance: Open at both ends

-where v is the speed of sound, L is the length of the resonant tube, r is the radius of the tube, f is the resonant sound frequency, and λ is the resonant wavelength.
+where v is the speed of sound, L is the length of the resonant tube, d is the diameter of the tube, f is the resonant sound frequency, and λ is the resonant wavelength.

 Closed at one end

 When used in an organ a tube which is closed at one end is called a "stopped pipe".
 Such cylinders have a fundamental frequency but can be overblown to produce other higher frequencies or notes.
 These overblown registers can be tuned by using different degrees of conical taper.
 A closed tube resonates at the same fundamental frequency as an open tube twice its length, with a wavelength equal to four times its length.
 In a closed tube, a displacement node, or point of no vibration, always appears at the closed end and if the tube is resonating, it will have a displacement antinode, or point of greatest vibration at the Phi point (length × 0.618) near the open end.

 By overblowing a cylindrical closed tube, a note can be obtained that is approximately a twelfth above the fundamental note of the tube, or a fifth above the octave of the fundamental note.
 For example, if the fundamental note of a closed pipe is C1, then overblowing the pipe gives G2, which is one-twelfth above C1.
 Alternatively we can say that G2 is one-fifth above C2 — the octave above C1.
 Adjusting the taper of this cylinder for a decreasing cone can tune the second harmonic or overblown note close to the octave position or 8th.
 Opening a small "speaker hole" at the Phi point, or shared "wave/node" position will cancel the fundamental frequency and force the tube to resonate at a 12th above the fundamental.
 This technique is used in a recorder by pinching open the dorsal thumb hole.
 Moving this small hole upwards, closer to the voicing will make it an "Echo Hole" (Dolmetsch Recorder Modification) that will give a precise half note above the fundamental when opened.
 Note: Slight size or diameter adjustment is needed to zero in on the precise half note frequency.

 A closed tube will have approximate resonances of: